rdwinter2/standards/Ownership.md

     does happen, we treat it is a critical Production issue - immediately resolving the error condition and then refactoring our software to prevent it from occurring in the future.
 This is hard;
-    but by adopting this approach from the being we can help avoid both errors in production as well as long term 'technical debt' from building.
+    but by adopting this approach from the beginning we can help avoid both errors in production as well as long term 'technical debt' from building.